-“Koen, it peaked at 19,000 dollars!
+“Koen, it peaked at US$19,000!
 And my friends were bragging about their Bitcoins, thinking I still had mine.
 But I had to confess: I followed my brother in law’s advice and sold mine a long time ago.
 They had a laugh at my expense.”
 I hear a big sigh on the phone.

 BNP Paribas Fortis

 BNP Paribas Fortis offers a comprehensive network of specialised branches for expats, with extended opening hours.
 Their specialist multilingual advisers are happy to answer all your questions whenever it suits you best.

 “So, you don’t believe in blockchain?”
 Serge asks me.

 “Don’t confuse the two.
 In fact, Bitcoin and blockchain are two very different animals.
 Blockchain is the technology that supports Bitcoin, and I consider it very promising.
 The fact that every transaction must be approved by an entire network, and is irreversible, inspires confidence.
 For example, companies from, say, the food industry or the diamond industry, will be able to manage their entire supply chain.
 In the field of transportation, blockchain will decrease useless paperwork.
 In the banking world, blockchain will be a real revolution.
 No, it’s only Bitcoin investment that I’m wary of.
 Apart from the fact it’s a new speculation tool, what’s so revolutionary about it, in what way is it useful for our society?”

 Quantity of money

 “It could offer an alternative to the current monetary system where only central banks are allowed to produce currencies,” reacts Serge.